-The following goals and objectives have been incorporated into the University's demand management strategies to reduce maximum month and peak day demands; these strategies are essentially continuations of prior efforts described above:
+The following goals and objectives have been incorporated into UConn's demand management strategies to reduce maximum month and peak day demands; these strategies are essentially continuations of prior efforts described above:

 - Continue to promote the installation of water-saving fixtures: Older buildings are prone to water leakage and inefficient water use devices.
 Demolishing or renovating older buildings and their plumbing lowers water demands.
-The use of water-saving fixtures in new construction associated with the UConn 2000 and 21st Century UConn programs greatly reduces overall consumption as compared to older, similarly used building.
+The use of water-saving fixtures in new construction associated with the various building programs greatly reduces overall consumption as compared to older, similarly used buildings.
 Considerable water savings has resulted from the installation of more efficient clothes washing machines and dishwashers on campus, as well as more water efficient research equipment and distribution systems at agricultural facilities. - Reduce make-up water demands for heating and cooling: The CUP facility has replaced many independent furnaces and facilities throughout campus, resulting in a more energy- and water-efficient system.
 A similar impact has occurred with the replacement of smaller air-cooling systems into the centralized chiller facility.
-The next steps in the process of reducing water needs for heating and cooling are (1) to enable the use of reclaimed water for non-potable water demands at the CUP and (2) repairing and replacing leaking steam and condensate return lines. - ☐ Utilize voluntary conservation measures and mandatory conservation measures when environmental conditions mandate: These measures are triggered based on specific criteria outlined in the University's Wellfield Management Plan and Emergency Contingency Plan. - Educate students, staff, and customers with regard to the wise use of water and ways to conserve water outdoors and within the home: Public education constitutes a desirable and necessary component of water conservation programs, and it is a cornerstone of the short-term conservation methods employed in the University's Wellfield Management Plan to address low streamflows.
-The University publishes a "Consumer Confidence Report" for its users each year which contains a segment on water conservation.
+The recent completion of the RWF has enabled the use of reclaimed water for these non-potable demands, and recent repairs to leaking steam and condensate return lines has resulted in noticeable reductions in potable water use. - Utilize voluntary conservation measures and mandatory conservation measures when environmental conditions mandate: These measures are triggered based on specific criteria outlined in UConn's 2020 Wellfield Management Plan. - Educate students, staff, and customers with regard to the wise use of water and ways to conserve water outdoors and within the home: Public education constitutes a desirable and necessary component of water conservation programs, and it is a cornerstone of the short-term conservation methods employed in the UConn's Wellfield Management Plan to address low streamflows.
+UConn publishes a "Consumer Confidence Report" for its users each year which contains a segment on water conservation.
 It encourages all water customers to conserve water and provides suggestions on how best to lower water demands.
+UConn also maintains a Water Conservation webpage on the Office of Sustainability website1 that includes frequently asked questions, a Resident Assistant training program to increase awareness, public service announcements on the HuskyVision channel and other signage including "Stop the Drop" signage at sinks, showers, and laundry rooms, and collaboration with student organizations and other administrative departments.

-Within these goals, the University recognizes two important categories of demand-side conservation: (1) methods available each year to guide the University through the various protocols of the Drought Response Plan, and (2) long-term methods of reducing water usage.
-These two categories are discussed in the ensuring sections.
+Within these goals, UConn recognizes two important categories of demand-side conservation: (1) methods available each year to guide UConn through the various protocols of the Drought Response Plan, and (2) long-term methods of reducing water usage.
+These two categories are discussed in the ensuing sections.

-2.3 SHORT-TERM DEMAND MANAGEMENT
+2.3 Short-Term Demand Management

-Short-term demand-side conservation methods are necessary to respond to the Alert, Advisory, Watch, Warning, and Emergency stages of the Drought Response Plan included in the Wellfield Management Plan.
+Short-term demand-side conservation methods are necessary to respond to the Alert, Advisory, Watch, Warning, and Emergency stages of the low-flow operation procedures included in the Wellfield Management Plan.
 The methods of conservation employed to navigate through the various stages are considered short-term because they can be ceased or relaxed when streamflows recover to higher levels each fall or winter.
-Short-term conservation was necessary most recently in 2007 and 2010.
-Appendix B contains copies of the water conservation correspondence issued by the University in response to low streamflows in 2010.
+Short-term conservation was necessary most recently in 2007, 2010, 2014, 2015, 2016, and 2017.